Latency in Recording

-What is Audio Latency? – The time it takes the sound to transmit through air.
-(Usually measured in milliseconds when recording audio).
+What is Latency? – The time it takes the sound to transmit through air. ( Usually measured in milliseconds when recording audio).
 Latency in recording audio is described as the delay generated when a signal is routed through a digital audio workstation and connected peripherals.

-Jim Slick of Slick Audio, reviews Audio Latency, what it is and how to fix it when recording audio on a computer.
+Jim Slick of Slick Audio, reviews Latency, what it is and how to fix it when recording audio in a computer.

 Oops!
 We could not locate your form.